Genetics is typically a topic taught to students in middle or high school.

 Whatever you do, have fun with it!
 Genetics is one of my favorite topics to teach!!

-When your child is ready to learn more about how genes are expressed in cells, check out my self-paced, online course on DNA Basics, Gene Expression, and DNA Mutations.
+When your child is ready to learn more about how genes are expressed in cells, check out my self-paced, online course on DNA: The Alphabet of Life.
 They can explore how heredity works, learn how to use Punnett Squares, and understand more complicated patterns of inheritance (such as codominance, sex-linked traits, incomplete dominance, and polygenic inheritance) in my course Genetics and Heredity.

 As with all of my courses, students proceed at their own pace through the material.
 Videos, experiments, hands-on activities, and links to additional information are included to enhance the learning experience.
 Periodic quizzes ensure that material is mastered before moving from one topic to the next.